ElectricMaxxx/bepado-sdk/docs/tutorial_export.md

+% Using the SDK to export products to bepado
+% support@bepado.com
+% 26th August 2014

 # Tutorial: Using the SDK to export products to bepado

 Exporting products to bepado is the most simple step that you can implement.